phytest-devs/phytest/README.rst

 Running Phytest
 ################

-We can then run these test on our data with :code:`phytest`:
+We can then run these tests on our data with :code:`phytest`:

 .. code-block:: bash